HazyResearch/dd-genomics/dicts/README.md

   and their synonyms to to HPO terms.
 3 columns: 1st column is gene-symbol or synonym, 2nd column is HPO term id, 3rd column is description/name of the term.

+* `grant_codes_nih.tsv`: a list of grant codes used by the NIH.
+1 column: the code.
+From the 'pharm' repository.

 * `hg19_genes.tsv`: a list of 17,801 human gene-symbols.
 1 column: gene-symbol.
   Created from the loci file in the resource update with: